eta-lang/dhall-eta/README.md

 ```
 NOTE: The version of java used is [openjdk-9.0.4](https://jdk.java.net/archive/).

-* To use the api in your project simply download from last release the `dhall-eta-${version}-all.jar` and put it in the project classpath.
+* To use the api in your project simply download from last release the `dhall-eta-all-${version}.jar` and put it in the project classpath.
 * The project has an [executable class](./examples/src/main/java/org/dhall/eta/example/Client.java) with some more examples.

 ### High level api